You love to bake and make sweet desserts for others, and want to make it into a business, but don’t know where to start?

 Mihaela LeCedre, owner and cake artist at Dulcerella Cakes

-With 10 years experience in the baking business, Dulcerella Cakes specializes in wedding and special events cakes.
+With over 10 years experience in the baking business, Dulcerella Cakes specializes in wedding and special events cakes.
+Known for the exceptional taste and for the attention to detail of every cake, Dulcerella Cakes is the leading cake boutique in the Treasure Valley, Idaho.